ForsakenHarmony/parket/README.md

 ## Usage

-Note: This library uses Proxies and Symbols which you might have to polyfill to support older browers
+Note: This library uses Proxies and Symbols.
+Proxies cannot be fully polyfilled so you have to target modern browers which support Proxies.

 ### Basic example